zengyulu/MyPrivateGPT/README.md

-## This is forked from localGPT but edited by me to add more features and make it easy to use
+### This is forked from localGPT but edited by me to add more features and make it easy to use.
+Copyright remains the same and belong to original author!

 # localGPT